What are the different methods available for breast enlargement?

 Breast implants can last from 15 to 20 years.
 If there are no problems such as leakage or capsular contracture (hardening), the implants do not need to be removed.

 Several studies have found no increase in the risk of breast cancer in women with breast implants.
 However, it’s important to be aware that certain types of breast implants with more aggressively (rougher) textured surfaces may be associated with a very rare form of lymphoma called breast implant associated anaplastic large cell lymphoma (BIA-ALCL).
-More information on this condition can be found here and here.
 It’s worthwhile noting that this condition is extremely rare, and treatable if detected early.